 Old Christmas Trees Recycling 🎄

-Old Christmas Trees Recycling: Now that the Christmas holidays are over, you may be wondering what to do with your old Christmas trees at home, right?
+Old Christmas Trees Recycling 🎄: When the Christmas holidays finally comes to a close, you may be wondering what to do with your old Christmas trees at home, right?

 (1)Should you recycle it?
 (2) Repurpose it?
 (3) Or, should you just go ahead and maybe just dispose of it in the rubbish?
 That is up to you.
 But just to be sure, we will tackle and discuss on how to do them all.
 For this blog, Mr Waster will share ways on recycling old Christmas trees, both natural and artificial trees.

 Just to remind everyone on the latter of the three choices above, PLEASE do not throw away your old Christmas trees.
 There are plenty of other alternatives for using it instead of just throwing it away.